Six hurt, suspect dead in Georgia FedEx facility shooting

 | KENNESAW Ga.

-Three people were in critical condition, two of them with life-threatening injuries, after being shot by the 19-year-old gunman just before 6 a.m.
-EDT at a FedEx warehouse near the airport in Kennesaw, Georgia, about 30 miles northwest of Atlanta, police and hospital officials said.
+Three people were in critical condition, two of them with life-threatening injuries, after being shot by the unidentified gunman just before 6 a.m.
+EST at a FedEx warehouse near the airport in Kennesaw, Georgia, about 30 miles northwest of Atlanta, police and hospital officials said.

-The shooter, identified as Geddy L. Kramer of Acworth, Georgia, drove up to the security guard shack at the warehouse and shot the guard before entering the warehouse where he shot the other five people, according to police.

 "He had bullets strapped to his chest like Rambo," she told the newspaper.
 "He looked like he was heading into war."